aloxe/huwindty/src/pages/documentation/markdown.md

 ### Responsive images

-Markdown images are automatically redered as responsive.
+Markdown images are automatically rendered as responsive.
 A specific chapter on responsive images explains how this 11ty starter manages [responsive images](/documentation/images/).